-4. When it comes to the walls, Susan requested a weightier mantel and we think bringing in will add presence to the mantel and create a place to lean an to bounce lots of light around the room.
-We’d also love to see these on one side of the mantel for a bit of chic asymmetry that’s simple yet undeniably impactful.
-Then as for adding interest to the long blank wall seen above the existing sofa, we’d love to see two of these (just $14.99 each!) framed on top of each other (only about four inches apart) for some chic repeated pattern and style in the room.
+4. When it comes to the walls, Susan requested a weightier mantel and we think bringing in a longer one that’s a bit thicker and deeper in tone will add presence to the mantel and create a place to lean an amazing mirror like this to bounce lots of light around the room.
+We’d also love to see these two tall teal vases on one side of the mantel for a bit of chic asymmetry that’s simple yet undeniably impactful.
+Then as for adding interest to the long blank wall seen above the existing sofa, we’d love to see two of these gorgeous teal panels (just $14.99 each!) framed on top of each other (only about four inches apart) for some chic repeated pattern and style in the room.

 Oh and as for the placement of the new sectional and area rug, we’d love to see the rug floating in the middle of the room with the front legs of the entire L-shaped sectional sitting on the it for a room-within-a-room effect.
 With the sectional positioned so it faces the fireplace (the room’s focal point) and the wall to the left of the fireplace (to facilitate some TV viewing from the same angle as the existing sofa) it’ll create a totally new room full of function and form in an instant.
 Pulling items of furniture away from the wall is always a great way to create a sense of balance and fullness in a large and lofty space.

 8. Let’s revisit the toy area that Susan will be creating in the corner to the left of the fireplace.
-We’d love to see two of placed in an L in the corner and filled with that we mentioned above (see #5).
+We’d love to see two of these storage benches placed in an L in the corner and filled with these baskets that we mentioned above (see #5).
 The rich finish on the benches will tie into the existing media cabinet (and the new fireplace mantel) for a chic yet totally functional toy station that doesn’t take anything away from the rest of the room.